Naturally, the first thing many people check is the price of the quote, but how often do you really explore what you’re covered for?

 So here are our top 5 tips for having the right travel insurance cover:

-- Check the different levels of cover provided: Details like the amount of excess you are required to pay in the event of a claim can change
+- Check the excess levels.
+The cover benefits and price may look great but also consider what you are required to pay in the event of a claim

 - Check the maximum payout for cancellation.
 You may find that your holiday price is more expensive than the standard cover offered on your policy